Last updated on April 1, 2026

 Lavinia, Azorius Renegade is one of those commanders that can actually be top dog at a cEDH table if everyone is playing the right kind of deck for it.
 Lavinia really thrives against high-speed combo decks.

-This can be built many ways, though the most popular option is to build a stax deck looking to leverage Omen Pool combos.
+This can be built in many ways, though the most popular option is to build a stax deck looking to leverage Omen Pool combos.
 You can build Lavinia at pretty much any power level since its own power scales down with your opponents’ power.

 Muldrotha, the Gravetide

-Tier 3: High-Power
+#4.
+B Tier / Bracket 3: High-Power

 The high-power tier is for commanders that can be oppressive in casual play but are almost always the wrong deck to bring to a cEDH night.
 They’re often crowned “archenemy” at more casual tables and can be hard to find a place for unless you intentionally power them down to find the right table.